 - Days 11-14: Paros

-The Cyclades are the postcard-perfect image of Greece that makes people dream of visiting the country.
+The Cyclades are the postcard-perfect image of Greece that makes people dream of planning a trip to Greece.
 Envisage quaint Cycladic houses painted in tones of blue and white, dramatic natural scenery, and bustling cobbled pizzas teeming with life.

 Days 1 – 3: Santorini